 icare Paralympian Speakers Program

-By sharing personal stories of their own workplace accidents, our speakers hope to educate others about its real-life impact, and the affect it had on not only their lives, but those of their family, friends and colleagues.
+Our speakers tell personal stories of their own workplace or road accidents.
+They are open, honest and raw about the impact it has had on their lives and those of their family, friends and colleagues.

 Ben became a paraplegic in 2004 after a workplace accident, a short time later he took up rowing and became Australian Champion.